osu-stat-gen/szKendall/README.md

 chr21 single-cell Hi-C contact matrices generated from 14 human prefrontal cortex (PFC) cell types, with 10 cells sampled from each type.
-Each matrix represents loci-pair-by-cell contact profiles that have been pre-processed using .
+Each matrix represents loci-pair-by-cell contact profiles that have been pre-processed using the R package `HiCImpute`.
 With sequential calculation, the calculation time of one szKendall dissimilarity in this example is less than 1 minute using 19 cores.
 It may take longer when using fewer cores.

 ``` r
 library(szKendall)